Present Perfect Progressive Tense in English Grammar

 The present perfect progressive, also present perfect continuous, is the tense used for actions that began in the past and last until a present or almost present moment.

-The present perfect progressive is conjugated with the present tense of have, the past participle of be (been) and the present participle or -ing form of the main verb.
+The present perfect progressive is conjugated with the present tense of have, the past participle of be (been) and the present participle (-ing form) of the main verb.

-Learn how to use and conjugate the present perfect progressive tense in English grammar.
-In the exercises, you can practise what you have learnt.
+Learn how to use and conjugate the present perfect progressive tense in English grammar, then practise what you have learnt in the interactive exercises

 Example